AadeshMishra333/IBM-SkillsBuild-Hackathon-Progress/README.md

 1. Clarify the hackathon, share individual understandings/inputs, and align on a common direction.
 2. Finalize the **Track** and **Problem Statement** to work on.
 3. Discuss individual strengths and technical skills to build a solid team toolkit. 😎
+4. Skim the website and find all the insights (15 mins after the idea discussion)

 > **Expected Takeaways:**
 > A unified vision and a single problem statement to focus on moving forward.